AP Top 25 Takeaways: Franklin, Penn State still chasing elite; Big 12 race takes twist; UVA's upset

 “Drew needs some guys to make plays for him on a more consistent basis,” Franklin told reporters.

-Getting Allar out of Ohio was huge for Penn State, but Ohio State pulling Harrison Jr. out of Philadelphia was the difference between the Nittany Lions and Buckeyes on Saturday.
+Getting Allar out of Ohio was huge for Penn State, but Harrison from Philadelphia was the difference between the Nittany Lions and Buckeyes on Saturday.

 Heck, Buckeyes receiver Julian Fleming, another five-star from Pennsylvania, would probably be the No. 1 target on Penn State.

-For Franklin, unquestionably one of the most successful coaches in the country during 13 seasons at Vanderbilt and Penn State, the record in big games remains an albatross.
+For Franklin, unquestionably one of the most successful coaches in the country during 13 seasons at Vanderbilt and Penn State, the record in big games is an albatross.

 Penn State has four 11-win seasons since 2016 under Franklin, but these numbers exasperate Nittany Lions fans: 1-9 against Ohio State; 3-16 vs. top-10 teams; 1-13 vs. Ohio State and Michigan teams ranked in the top 10.

-Franklin’s name often comes up when big-time jobs open because there is a presumption that maybe, unable to break through the Ohio State-Michigan ceiling, he would try something else.
+Franklin’s name often comes up when big-time jobs open because there is an assumption that maybe, unable to break through the Ohio State-Michigan ceiling, he would be up for try something else.

 Franklin is in the second year of a 10-year contract worth $85 million.
 Good luck finding a better gig.

-The Nittany Lions will get another crack at a narrative-changing victory in three weeks at home against No. 2 Michigan, which seemed completely unaffected by the program’s latest off-the-field controversy on the field against Michigan State.
+The Nittany Lions will get another crack at a narrative-changing victory in three weeks at home against No. 2 Michigan, which seemed completely unfazed on the field against against Michigan State by the program’s latest off-the-field controversy.

 Hard to imagine that outcome in Happy Valley will be much different than Saturday’s for Penn State.